The Encyclopedia of American Songs and Musicals

 Judy Garland - You made me love you

 18 The government refuses to take a stand in European affairs.
-It particularly declines the offer of Moscow to establish a forehead anti Nazi and advocates neutrality as Germany gets ready to invade Czechoslovakia.
+It particularly declines the offer of Moscow to establish an anti-Nazi forehead and advocates neutrality as Germany gets ready to invade Czechoslovakia.

 While unemployment had begun to decrease in a significant way in 1937, the recession seems again to strike the country causing further job losses.